-The WBSO (R&D tax credit) of the Ministry of Economic Affairs is intended to provide entrepreneurs an incentive to invest in research.
+The WBSO (R&D tax credit) of the Ministry of Economic Affairs and Climate Policy is intended to provide entrepreneurs with an incentive to invest in research.

 With the WBSO, companies can lower the wage costs for R&D and other R&D costs and expenditures, such as prototypes or research equipment.
-You can set off the tax benefit in your tax return to the Dutch Tax and Customs Administration.
-Companies pay less wage tax and national insurance contributions and self-employed individuals can make use of a fixed deduction.
+You can deduct the tax benefit in your tax return to the Netherlands Tax and Customs Administration.
+Companies pay less wage tax and lower national insurance contributions, and self-employed individuals can make use of a fixed deduction.

-Applications must be received one month before the start of the period for which these facilities are required.
+Applications must be received one month before the start of the period for which this facility is required.
 The application of self-employed entrepreneurs covers the period from the date of submission to the end of the calendar year.